OrganiCity-OppNet/OppNet/README.md

 It schedules the bluetooth scanning and handles existing communication tasks.
 It uses callbacks to send data or response to the data manager to help it maintain data record.

+###### Experiment manager

+Experiment manager manages the interaction between oppnet and OC experiment platform.
+It will be developed when the experiment platform comes out.

 ###### Incentivisation
 The incentivisation algorithm is designed based on the selfish mule protocol introduced in this [paper](https://www.google.co.uk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwix3qCktMbNAhXFDsAKHWeXCUYQFggfMAA&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6517116&usg=AFQjCNGuwb4q2gVJcBC2ildR4pA_usTD1A&sig2=SUX10aK4Z4zcO1hJ1_3rzA), which is based on a Backpressure routing protocol.
 Incentivisation is calculated locally and then relevant data will be transmitted to context broker during the experiment.